1986 20th ANNIVERSARY REUNION TOUR Dolenz, Jones, and Tork North America (May - December 1986)

 During some of the earliest shows, Peter performed “Peter Percival Patterson’s Pet Pig Porky” before “Pleasant Valley Sunday.”
 Peter, as he would do on all future tours, handled lead vocals on his self-penned “For Pete’s Sake,” unlike the album version of the song where Micky sings the lead vocal.
 Peter also sang the complete lead on “Shades Of Gray,” slightly different from the album version featuring Davy sharing the lead vocal with Peter.
 "Listen To The Band" showcased all three members, an arrangement that would continue during future Monkees tours.
 The members of the backing band would be introduced each night during the performance of "Listen to the Band."

 After the initial success of the "Pleasant Valley Sunday" marathon of The Monkees television series on February 23, MTV started to air the series twice a day, seven days a week.
 By April, the show was being screened three times a day.
 Micky and Peter acted as guest VJs on MTV in early May, and another marathon of episodes occurred in June.
 During the summer of 1986, 87 television stations around the United States were syndicating The Monkees' series.
 By the time the video for "That Was Then, This Is Now" debuted on MTV in early August, Monkeemania was in full swing again.
 The trio later performed at the 1986 MTV Video Music Awards with their backing band (seen below).
 With the tour still adding dates in the fall, MTV brought in Micky, Davy, and Peter to host another extended airing of episodes in October.
+Peter often referenced the MTV phenomenon while on stage.
+"Those of you who know a little bit about the history of our group," he would say to a thunderous reaction from the crowd, "...Well, that tells me one of two things - your age or your cable viewing habits."

 The presence of The Monkees on MTV, the success of the new single and the popularity of the tour resulted in seven of the nine original Monkees albums returning to the Billboard Top 200 chart, along with the Then and Now collection.
 By the end of 1986,Rhino Records had sold over 2 million albums in The Monkees' back catalog.
 "We weren't prepared for this," Dolenz said in a 1986 interview.
 "Suddenly we found ourselves one of the hottest acts of the summer."
 With Monkees fandom at its new height, two major Monkees conventions were scheduled around concerts in Philadelphia (August) and in Los Angeles (September), with various members of the trio making appearances at the events in both cities.